Berkeley-BORIS/BORIS_Code/README.md

 boris stereocalibrate_all

-**registering camera to eyes - estimates the translation/rotation between the cameras and eyes**
+**registering camera to eyes - estimates the translation/rotation between the the left camera and the cyclopean eye (world origin)**

+boris cam2eye *subj* *session*

+or

+boris cam2eye_all